-Vancouver Public Schools believes in choices.
-That’s why our magnet programs and programs of choice provide options for students in sixth through 12th grades.
+Magnet programs and programs of choice provide options for students in sixth through 12th grades.
 What is your interest at school?
 The arts?
 Science?
 Using computers?
 Working with your hands?
 Magnets and programs of choice are designed to help you discover your unique gifts and unleash your potential.
-Research shows when students are engaged in their learning, they are excited about school.
-So review your choices and discover your passion.

 Magnet programs feature a unique theme as a focus for teaching the curriculum across all content areas.
 These full-day programs offer special opportunities not readily available in all schools and help motivate students to learn within an area of aptitude, talent and interest.
 Magnet programs draw students from all schools in the district, and from outside the district on a space-available basis.

 Programs of choice are pathways for students planning a career within a specialized field of study.
-These half-day environments provide a concentrated focus in a particular area such as Culinary Arts, Welding/Fabrication Technology or classes available at the Cascadia Tech Academy.
-Students spend half of the school day in their program of choice and the other half of their day at their main school.
+These half- or partial-day environments provide a concentrated focus in a particular area.
+Students spend part of the school day in their program of choice and the other part of their day at their main school.

 Applications for all programs should be submitted via the online application system during the application period (which typically begins in mid-January).
 Some programs also require letters of recommendation.
 Students may apply for more than one program.
 If the deadline to apply has passed, please inquire about availability by contacting the relevant coordinator.

 Students who live within Vancouver Public Schools’ boundaries will be given priority over students from other districts.

 Parents and prospective students are invited to attend an open house during application season or contact the school at which the program is located.